hassio-addons/addon-wireguard/wireguard/DOCS.md

 configurations and SHOULD NOT contain a port.
 If you want to change the port, use the "Network" section of the add-on configuration.

-Example: `myautomatedhome.duckdns.org`, for local testing `hassio.local`
+Example: `myautomatedhome.duckdns.org`, for local testing `homeassistant.local`
 will actually work.

 DO NOT attempt to use a URL such as a Nabu Casa endpoint, the entry needs to be